ac-music-extension-j/ac-music-extension-j.github.io/index.md

 <h3>
   Animal Crossing Music
-  <small class="text-muted">(Chrome extension)</small>
+  <small class="text-muted">(J variant)</small>
 </h3>

 <p class="lead">
 Play Animal Crossing's background music in real-time throughout your day!
 </p>

-**Animal Crossing Music** is an unofficial, non-profit, [open-source](https://github.com/animal-crossing-music-extension/ac-music-extension) project that allows you to play music from the Animal Crossing series in your browser.
-It makes use of Nintendo's resources under [Fair Use](https://en.wikipedia.org/wiki/Fair_use).
+**Animal Crossing Music** is an unofficial, non-profit, [open-source](https://github.com/animal-crossing-music-extension/ac-music-extension), and most importantly, *fun* browser extension that allows you to play music from the Animal Crossing series in your browser while you browse the web!
+It makes use of Nintendo's resources [under fair use](https://en.wikipedia.org/wiki/Fair_use).

+[The J variant](https://github.com/ac-music-extension-j/ac-music-extension-j) was made after over 3 years of no upstream maintenance, and a strong love for Animal Crossing.

 <img class="border border-secondary rounded mb-2" src="img/banner.png"/>